LukaszPienkowski/Computer-Vision-for-Audio/README.md

 ## `model.py`

-The `model.py` script serves as the central definition file for the project's Neural Network architectures and includes standalone training routines for establishing base models from the generated spectrograms.
+The `model.py` script defines the Neural Network architectures and contains training routines for establishing base models from the generated spectrograms.

 ### Functionality:
-- **`CustomCNN`**: A lightweight PyTorch Convolutional Neural Network architecture designed for classifying audio spectrogram images.
-Features three convolutional layers with batch normalization and max pooling.
+- **`CustomCNN`**: A lightweight CNN with three convolutional layers, batch normalisation, and max pooling.
-- **`DeepCNN`**: A deeper, more complex architecture tailored for difficult classifications.
-Features five convolutional layers with batch normalization, higher dropout rates, and more parameters to prevent overfitting.
+- **`DeepCNN`**: A deeper architecture with five convolutional layers, higher dropout, and more parameters.
+- **Imbalanced training**: Uses `WeightedRandomSampler` to rebalance training batches and a class-weighted `CrossEntropyLoss` so the minority class_1 is not ignored during optimisation.
-- **`evaluate_detailed`**: Evaluates a trained PyTorch model against a given dataloader and calculates detailed performance metrics including Accuracy, Precision, Recall, and F1-Score.
+- **`evaluate_detailed`**: Evaluates a model on a dataloader and returns Accuracy, Precision, Recall, and F1-Score.
-- **`train_model`**: Drives the standalone training loop.
-Trains a specified PyTorch model architecture, evaluates its performance on the test set, saves the resulting optimal weights to the `models/` directory, and returns the evaluation metrics.
+- **`train_model`**: Runs the training loop with early stopping, saves the best weights to `models/`, and returns evaluation metrics.
-- **Standalone Execution**: When run directly, the script will automatically train both the `CustomCNN` and `DeepCNN` models on the data in the `spectrograms/` directory and display a comparative performance table and bar chart.
+- **Standalone Execution**: Trains both `CustomCNN` and `DeepCNN` and prints a comparative performance table.

 ## `fine_tune_model.py`

-The `fine_tune_model.py` script adapts a pre-trained base model to recognize a specific user's voice by fine-tuning the neural network weights on new custom data.
+The `fine_tune_model.py` script adapts a pre-trained base model to recognise additional target voices supplied by the end user.

 ### Functionality:
-- **`preprocess_added_data`**: Reads custom audio files (`.wav`, `.mp3`, `.flac`) from a directory, chunks them into 4-second segments, and generates spectrograms in the `spectrograms_added/` folder.
+- **`preprocess_added_data`**: Reads audio files (`.wav`, `.mp3`, `.flac`) from `added_data/`, chunks them into 4-second segments, and saves Mel spectrograms to `spectrograms_added/class_1/`.
+- **`augment_class1_specs`**: Applies 4× image augmentation (time mask, frequency mask, Gaussian noise) to the generated spectrograms to compensate for the small number of user-supplied samples.
-- **`fine_tune`**: Core fine-tuning loop.
-Mixes the user's new custom spectrograms (`class_1`) with base dataset spectrograms (`class_0`) to prevent catastrophic forgetting.
-Uses early stopping and automatically detects and loads the best pre-trained weights to adapt to the new voice profile.
+- **`fine_tune`**: Mixes augmented class_1 spectrograms with up to 10× as many class_0 spectrograms from the base dataset to prevent catastrophic forgetting.
+Applies `WeightedRandomSampler` and class-weighted loss to handle the remaining imbalance.
+Trains with early stopping and saves the best weights.

 ## `gui_app.py`